josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 - streets;
 - walls;
 - civilian populations;
-- complex terrain;
+- difficult terrain;
+- vehicles;
+- drones;
+- contested communications;

-benefit from training environments which reproduce relevant problems more faithfully.
+benefit from environments which reproduce relevant problems sufficiently well to expose useful behaviour.

 This does not mean:

-> every battlefield must be recreated perfectly.
+> **every battlefield must be perfectly recreated.**

 Impossible.

+It means:

-It means training realism should be sufficient to expose the behaviours and problems the institution actually wants to test.
+> **training realism should be sufficient for the function being tested.**

+That is why training estate is not merely land.

+It is infrastructure for producing particular forms of competence.

 ---

-## 🏜️ 19.
-BATUS: realism evolves

-Akam's account of reforms at BATUS is useful for the same reason.

-Training evolved to incorporate features including:

-- villages;
-- drones;
-- simulated casualties;
-- greater dismounted activity;
-- more varied opposing forces.

-This is worth remembering when current discussion presents:

-> drones

-as though military training discovered them in 2022.

-British training environments were incorporating unmanned systems into realistic exercises long before the full-scale invasion of Ukraine.

-The lesson is not:

-> old training was already perfect.

-It is:

-> **training itself evolves as the threat environment evolves.**

----

-## 🤖 20.
-Technology has always belonged inside training
+## 21. 🤖 Technology Has Always Belonged Inside Training

-This matters for the current simulation debate.

 The choice is not:

-> old-fashioned live training
+> **old-fashioned live training**

 versus:

-> modern technology.
+> **modern technology.**

-Good training has repeatedly absorbed new technology.
+Good training repeatedly absorbs new technology.

-The relevant question is:

-> **What training function does this technology improve?**

 If drones improve realism:

-use them.
+> use them.

-If simulation increases repetition:
+If simulation increases useful repetition:

-use it.
+> use it.

-If AI generates more varied scenarios:
+If AI produces more varied scenarios:

-test it.
+> test it.

 If virtual environments allow distributed command practice:

-use them.
+> use them.

+If a physical exercise reveals something the synthetic system cannot:

+> keep the physical exercise.

 Modernisation and collective training are not opposites.

 ---

-## 🖥️ 21.
-What simulation is good at
+## 22. 🖥️ What Simulation Is Good At

 Synthetic training can be extremely useful for: